 In May 1995, the Foundation entered into a contractual agreement with the Boys and Girls Club of America (the "BGCA") to establish the "TeenSupreme" program.
 This nationwide program is designed to encourage disadvantaged youths to stay off the streets and help to improve scholastic performance through educational, recreational and vocational programming, which was extended through December 31, 2018.
-The Foundation's total contractual sponsorship to the national BGCA is \$12,000,000, to be paid over five years.
-Scheduled payments under this sponsorship are as follows:
+The Foundation's total contractual sponsorship to the national BGCA was \$12,000,000, to be paid over five years.
+On August 8, 2016, the Foundation and Boys and Girls Club of America (the "BGCA") amended the "TeenSupreme" program contractual sponsorship agreement effective June 30, 2016.
+The Amendment decreased the Foundation's total contractual sponsorship to the national BGCA for the remaining years of the original contract from \$8.2 million to \$2.2 million.
+Scheduled payments remaining under this sponsorship are as follows: